-Before we get into the advantages and disadvantages of either purchase method, it’s important you understand the basic differences between each type of device.
+Before we get into the advantages and disadvantages of either purchase method, you must understand the basic differences between each type of device.

-In general, a carrier phone — also known as a locked phone — is sold through a wireless carrier or a third-party partner of that carrier (such as Best Buy, for example).
-When you buy the phone, it is either already attached to your wireless account or will immediately attach when you first set it up.
+In general, a carrier phone — also known as a locked phone — is sold through a wireless carrier or a third-party partner (such as Best Buy, for example).
+It is either already attached to your wireless account when you buy the phone or will immediately attach when you first set it up.

-Carrier phones are almost always locked to that carrier; in other words, you can’t buy a phone through Verizon and then immediately take it to AT&T. This lockdown can be removed, but there are usually significant requirements involved (more on that in a bit).
+Carrier phones are almost always locked to that carrier; in other words, you can’t buy a phone through Verizon and then immediately take it to AT&T. You can remove this lockdown, but there are usually significant requirements involved (more on that in a bit).

 On the other hand, unlocked phones are devices you buy without a carrier involved in any way.
 This could be buying directly from the manufacturer or through a third-party retailer (such as Amazon).

-Now that you understand the main differences when it comes to unlocked phones vs carrier phones, let’s break down why you should (or shouldn’t) buy unlocked or carrier locked!
+Now that you understand the main differences between unlocked phones and carrier phones, let’s break down why you should (or shouldn’t) buy unlocked or carrier locked!

 Carrier phones: Advantages